mohitmalhotra-celigo/fashionista-app/README.md

 # Fashionista - Modern Fashion Store

+> **Note:** This app was built solely by AI and is for demonstration purposes only.
+Not intended for production use.

 Fashionista is a modern, visually stunning fashion store web application built with Express.js, HTML, and CSS.
 It features a beautiful landing page, product catalog, shopping cart functionality, and a responsive, mobile-friendly design.
 This project is ideal for learning full-stack web development and e-commerce best practices.

 ---